Priority aware grouping-based multihop routing scheme for RIS-assisted wireless networks: Proposed strategy

 \subsubsection{When $c=0$}

 This denotes a channel-aware delay unconstrained scenario, where $U_i$ always chooses the candidate with best channel condition, irrespective of its priority status.
 In case the connection does not involve any RIS, adaptive modulation (discussed in Section \ref{adp}) is employed and the corresponding data rate is determined.
+Note that, the scenario of considering $c=0$ and not involving any RIS, essentially represents the classical problem of channel-aware scheduling in a multiple-user scenario \cite{iccmac}.